OxygenCobalt/OxygenCobalt/README.md

   - [**Solitaire**](https://github.com/OxygenCobalt/Solitaire) (Solitaire Game)
 - A bunch of [other old/small projects](https://github.com/OxygenCobalt/Project-Archive) over the years.
 - Thats about it.
 I don't really work on small finite projects.

+#### Projects I want to do

+- A "Year in Pixels"-like mood tracker app
+- A music streaming server implementation
+- A particle simulator / powder toy clone

 #### What I want to do